carter-csyu/study/javascript/README.md

 | `substr(start, length)` | from `start` get `length` characters | allows negative `start` |

 - There are 3 types of quotes.
 Backtics allow a string to span multiple lines and embed expression.
-- String in Javacsript are encoded using UTF-16
+- String in Javascript are encoded using UTF-16
 - We can use special characters like `\n` and insert letters by their unicode using `\u...`.
 - To get a character, user: `[]`.
 - To get a substring, use: `slice` or `substring` or `substr`.
 - To lowercase/uppercase a string, use: `toLowerCase/toUpperCase`.
 - To look for a string, use: `indexOf`, or `includes/startsWith/endsWith` for simple checks.
 - To compare string according to a language, use: `localCompare`, otherwise they are compared by character codes.

 ## 4.4.
 Arrays